 If you’re counting on spending the night in this region, then I have the perfect suggestion for you!

 Located in Alcanede, 30 minutes northwest of the historic centre of Santarém, Meio Country House is the ideal place to relax after a long day.

 This wonderful accommodation is located at an old four-hectare villa and can be a place to consider if you want to visit the centre of Portugal.

 Apart from Santarém, other towns like Tomar, Fátima and Óbidos and places like Serras de Aire e Candeeiros Natural Park and Rio Maior salt pans are relatively close.

 Do you want to have a pleasant and relaxing time while you discover tourist attractions and other amazing places?

 Are you going to visit Santarém?
-Then don’t hesitate to book your car by clicking the link below.
+Then don’t hesitate to book your car or the best activities by clicking the links below.
 This way you are helping me in the development of my blog and I’ll be able to offer you free tips and travel guides so that you can better prepare your visit to Portugal.
 Thank you!